StarLegacy/StarLegacy.Wiki/Old Pages/Printers.md

 ![printertop]
 ![printerright]

-- NOTE: Copper blocks are only on the LEFT of the sign with [Printer] on it.
+> Copper blocks are only on the LEFT of the sign with [Printer] on it.

-*Universal Printer Materials List:*
+### Shared required materials
 - 1x Sign,
 - 1x Hopper,
 - 1x Furnace,